Alisyn Camerota: Fox News

-Camerota joined the network in February, 1998 as a correspondent for its Boston bureau, reporting on a number of different stories and contributing to the network's affiliate service, Fox News Edge.
+Camerota joined the network in February 1998 as a correspondent for its Boston bureau, reporting on a number of different stories and contributing to the network's affiliate service, Fox News Edge.

 In October 2007, Camerota started a blog on the Fox & Friends page on Fox News Channel's website called In The Greenroom.
 In November 2007, Fox & Friends began an Internet-only segment, "The After the Show Show", which featured Fox & Friends anchors Brian Kilmeade, Steve Doocy and Gretchen Carlson, sometimes along with earlier guests or crew members from the cable show and a toy monkey at the end of the Internet segment.
 These videos are available later on the Fox & Friends page on Fox News Channel's website.
 Camerota was a co-host of the weekend edition of this program, in addition to regularly appearing on the Friday edition of Fox & Friends 1st.

 Camerota began co-hosting America's News Headquarters with Bill Hemmer on September 30, 2013, in the Monday to Friday 1:00 p.m. - 2:00 p.m.
 ET time slot.
 She also co-hosted Fox & Friends Weekend along with Clayton Morris and Dave Briggs.
 Her final broadcast on that program was September 28, 2013.
 She was also a co-host on Fox & Friends First.

 At the end of the afternoon broadcast on March 14, 2014, Camerota marked the end of her 16-year run with the network in a farewell to her afternoon audience.

-Camerota, who was sexually harassed by Fox News chairman and CEO Roger Ailes, is briefly portrayed by Tricia Helfer in the movie Bombshell.
+Camerota states that she was sexually harassed by Fox News chairman and CEO Roger Ailes.
+She is briefly portrayed by Tricia Helfer in the movie Bombshell.

 CNN

 On July 14, 2014, CNN and CNN International announced that Camerota had joined the CNN news team to serve as a TV anchor with a time slot to be announced.
-She co-anchored on CNN's New Day the morning of Friday, July 25, 2014 and Monday, August 25, 2014 and in 2015 became a permanent co-anchor of New Day, whose viewership reportedly increased by 9 percent after she was added to the program.
+She co-anchored on CNN's New Day the morning of Friday, July 25, 2014, and Monday, August 25, 2014, and in 2015 became a permanent co-anchor of New Day, whose viewership reportedly increased by 9 percent after she was added to the program.

 On Monday, April 19, 2021, Camerota began co-hosting CNN Newsroom from 2-4 pm with Victor Blackwell.

-In September of 2022, Camerota was selected to serve as an interim host of CNN Tonight along with Jake Tapper and Laura Coates throughout the 2022 midterm elections where she helmed the 10 p.m. hour.
+In September 2022, Camerota was selected to serve as an interim host of CNN Tonight along with Jake Tapper and Laura Coates throughout the 2022 midterm elections where she helmed the 10 p.m. hour.

-In January of 2023 she was selected to permanently host the 10 p.m. hour of CNN Tonight.
+In January 2023 she was selected to permanently host the 11 p.m. hour of CNN Tonight.
+In August 2023 CNN announced that Camerota would be replaced by Laura Coates in the 11 p.m.
+ET hour following a major overhaul in weekday/weekend programming.

+On December 8, 2024, Camerota announced she was departing CNN after 10 years on the network.
+She announced her exit on Instagram, saying, "Big News, Everyone!
+Today is my last day on CNN."
+On air, she thanked the CNN staff and said she has plans for the future.